Are You Buying Their Excuses?

 Here is a simple exercise to empower you.
 Notice the excuses that people around you are making and look for a pattern.
 For example, if you notice that a number of people are saying “I can’t afford it”, take note then ask yourself where you are making a similar excuse.
 Then stop making that excuse yourself.
 If it is a belief around money, for example, make sure you address that belief in a permanent way so that you start to attract more abundance in your business.

 If saying “I can’t afford it” is simply a habit (rather than a belief), you can reframe yourself.
 Reframing is a set of linguistic tools that enables us to see a situation from a different point of view.
 Reframes provide us with a different way of looking at things – a different perspective.
 So that rather than seeing the problems we can see the solutions.
 Reframing can also assist you to motivate otherwise demotivated people and teams, and can help you to find opportunities that may have been otherwise missed.

-Imagine the impact on your business results once you stop buying into your and others’ excuses, and once you master the art of reframing any situation or objection!
+Imagine the impact on starting or growing your business once you stop buying into your own and others’ excuses!

 Would you like to stop the excuses and start or grow your business?